camunda/camunda-docs-manual/content/reference/rest/overview/_index.md

 # Authentication

 The REST API ships with an implementation of [HTTP Basic Authentication](http://en.wikipedia.org/wiki/Basic_access_authentication).
-By default it is switched off (in the rest-api web application and therefore also in the pre-built Camunda BPM distributions).
+By default it is switched off (in the rest-api web application and therefore also in the pre-built Camunda Platform distributions).
 You can activate it by adding a servlet filter as described in the [Authentication]({{< ref "/reference/rest/overview/authentication.md" >}}) section.